 - Do I need to submit both a CV and a biosketch?
 Please continue to include the biosketches in the general research grant application.
 The PI should submit his or her CV as a separate attachment upload as part of the online application.

 - Does the PI have to be a resident or fellow?
 Yes.

 - Are key personnel required to have an eRA Commons user name prior to submission?
 No.

 - Is the letter of support from the ASSH Active Member the same letter of support referenced on the table of contents of the application document?
 No. The letter referenced in the table of contents should be from the department chair or division head.
 The purpose of this letter is to verify that the researcher will have time and resources to complete the project in a timely fashion.

 Contact the AFSH

-If awarded a Fast Track Grant, the recipient is required to submit a paper or poster abstract for the 72nd ASSH Annual Meeting in San Francisco, CA (September 7-9, 2017) or to present the research findings at the Investigators Workshop on Wednesday, September 6, held in conjunction with the ASSH Annual Meeting.
-This 10-minute presentation would include a report on your findings, challenges and data to date.
+If awarded a Fast Track Grant, the recipient is required to submit a paper or poster abstract for the 73rd ASSH Annual Meeting in Boston (September 13-15, 2018) or to present the research findings at the Research Precourse on the Wednesday preceding the meeting.
+Presentation would include a report on your findings, challenges and data to date.
 Investigators receiving grants are expected to make a six month progress report in addition to a final report once the one-year term of the grant has expired.
 A final report, including a listing of all presentation and publications resulting from the project should be submitted 12 months after receipt of funds or at the conclusion of the study.
 All funds not used in the study should be returned to the American Foundation for Surgery of the Hand.